 So, how do you cater to this growing demand?
 Implementing robotics across the air cargo supply chain is a good start.

 To stay in the intensifying race, retailers are aiming to reduce the click-to-ship time to 15 minutes.
 It sounds impossible, until you factor in robotics.
 Retailers are embracing this reality.
 Large manual operations are looking into DCs that use robotic systems, while organizations that use paper pick lists are looking to automate.

 And the interest is growing.
 Research and Markets recently published a report showing that warehousing and logistics robots sales reached $1.9 billion worldwide in 2016.
 This market is expected to hit $22.4 billion by 2021.
-In a separate report, Tractica predicts that shipments made by warehousing and logistic robots will rise by 580,000 units by 2021 from 2016’s 40,000 units.
+In a separate report, Tractica predicts that shipments made by warehousing and logistic robots will rise by 580,000 units by 2021, up from 40,000 units in 2016.
 With the current trend, robotics will soon become the number one differentiator for online retail businesses that are looking to win in cost-to-serve and fast delivery.

 Increasing “Intelligence” with Robotics

 Perhaps most impressive is the ability of robots to deal with complications across the supply chain.
 For instance, retailers who need to ensure “friendly sequencing” are quickly learning the importance of mixed case palletizing and roll-cage building.
 In response to this need, companies are developing shuttle-based systems that work by delivering full cases of product in a streamlined sequence to robots.
 Then, the robots place the products in mixed cases, like pallets or roll-cages.
 The whole system is fast and intelligent, and can consistently pass along the product, in the same sequence.
 This streamlines palletizing and roll-cage building in a smart, automated way.